 History workshops that help pupils gain knowledge and understanding of the everyday lives of the people of the past.
 Experiences that inspire the pupils to want to know more.

-STONE AGE.
-EGYPTIAN.
-GREEK.
+STONE AGE ART.
+THE EGYPTIANS.
+IRON AGE.
 ROMAN.
 SAXON/VIKING.
 TUDOR .
 VICTORIAN.
-WW1.
 WW2.
-LOCAL HISTORY.
-Using good quality, historically accurate real and replica artefacts with seasonal produce, period images and documents
+Using good quality, historically accurate real and replica artefacts with seasonal produce.

 Some of the school workshops are practical and creative, some use stories or role play All have sensory experience for the classes to engage interest and understanding.
 The practical workshops are designed so that each child usually has a little something they have made to keep.